Morphing Graph Drawings in the Presence of Point Obstacles: NP-Hardness (Proof of )

-\paragraph{Overview.} In our reduction, we arrange obstacles, vertices, and edges such that we obtain a grid-like structure where we have two rows for each variable (one for each literal of the variable) and three columns for every clause (one for each literal in the clause); see \cref{fig:hardness-sketch}.
+\paragraph{Overview.} We arrange the obstacles of~$P$ and the vertices and edges in~$\Gamma$ and~$\Gamma'$ such that we obtain a grid-like structure where we have two rows for each variable (one for each literal of the variable) and three columns for every clause (one for each literal in the clause); see \cref{fig:hardness-sketch}.
 We then use several gadgets arranged within this grid-like structure.
 On the left side, the two rows of a variable terminate at a \emph{variable gadget}.
 A variable gadget is in one of the states \textsf{true}, \textsf{false}, or \textsf{unset}.
-On the top side, the three columns of a clause are connected via three \emph{literal gadgets} to a \emph{clause gadget}.
+On the top side, the three columns of a clause are joined via three \emph{literal gadgets} to a \emph{clause gadget}.
 Each literal gadget and each clause gadget is in one of the states \textsf{true} or \textsf{false}.
-All clause gadgets are connected by a \emph{synchronization gadget}.
-Within the column of each literal, we have a \emph{split gadget} in one of the two rows of the corresponding variable~$x_i$~-- in the upper row if the literal is $x_i$ and in the lower row if the literal is $\lnot x_i$.
+All clause gadgets are joined by a \emph{synchronization gadget}.
+Within the column of each literal, we have a \emph{split gadget} in one of the two rows of the corresponding variable~$x_i$---in the upper row if the literal is $x_i$ and in the lower row if the literal is $\lnot x_i$.
 In all other grid cells, we have \emph{crossing gadgets}.
-Every split gadget and every crossing gadget has a horizontal orientation (\textsf{left}/\textsf{right}) and a vertical orientation (\textsf{bottom}/\textsf{top}).
+Each of the split and crossing gadgets has four possible states, which we express in terms of both a horizontal orientation (\textsf{left}/\textsf{right}) {\it and} a vertical orientation (\textsf{bottom}/\textsf{top}), i.e., such a gadget can be oriented right and top, right and bottom, left and top, or left and bottom.